 Low-cost transport, by rail and ship, has made it possible for Virginia to export coal since development of the original mines in Midlothian.
 However, Southwestern Virginia coal mines that sell much of their product to power plants along the Ohio River also have to compete with mines in Kentucky, Ohio, Indiana, Illinois - even Wyoming, where low-sulfur coal can be stripmined and shipped by unit trains to power plants in the Midwest.
 Hauling coal by mule-drawn cart is ancient history now.
 Modern railroads have made it possible to ship bulk coal long distances at relatively low cost - and as a result, Virginia coal has to compete with other sources based on the quality of the coal as well as geography.

 Shipping coal by rail to domestic power plants is cost-effective today, but the rail traffic from the mountains to the Virginia ports on the Chesapeake Bay has diminished substantially.
-The Norfolk Southern now hauls just 1-2 coal "drags" per day between Roanoke and Norfolk.
-5 In 2000, Virginia exported no steam coal overseas.6
+In 2005, the Norfolk Southern hauled just 1-2 coal "drags" per day between Roanoke and Norfolk.5

 1. McCartney, Martha W., "Historical Overview Of The Midlothian Coal Mining Company Tract - Chesterfield County, Virginia," December, 1989 http://midlomines.org/History_EXZH.html (last checked July 27, 2013)